NadeemDin/ML-Sensor-Exercise-Multiclassification/README.md

 ### Temporal Abstraction:

 The benefits of employing temporal abstraction techniques, such as computing rolling averages and standard deviations, include capturing temporal trends, smoothing noisy data, highlighting variability, facilitating feature engineering, and aiding interpretability.

+This step is crucial for understanding how sensor measurements evolve over time, providing insights into patterns and behaviors that may be indicative of different exercises or states.

 This approach may introduce missing data due to windowing, but it's considered an acceptable trade-off because it helps reveal underlying patterns and trends in the data, which can lead to better insights and more accurate modeling.

 ```
 df_temporal = df_squared.copy()